 In recent years, China has continually shown it is willing to use force to exert its power and will.
 In 2005 China passed the anti-secession law that declares Taiwan a part of China and prohibits Taiwan from seeking independence.
 It also declares that, if need be, China will use “non-peaceful means and other necessary measures to protect China’s sovereignty and territorial integrity.”

-The threat was reiterated in 2019 when Xi Jinping said Taiwan “must and will be” reunited with China and said that China reserves the right to use force.
-Many believe it’s just a matter of time before China decides to act on this law.
+In 2019, Xi Jinping reaffirmed that Taiwan “must and will be” reunited with China, emphasizing that Beijing reserves the right to use force.
+Analysts widely believe it is only a matter of time before China enforces this position.
+The tension persists today.

 Value of Taiwan